Auste1989/Auste1989.github.io/_posts/2018-07-06-project-benson.md

 * Provide WTWY with a general recommendation for Top 20 stations to focus on
 * Additionally, create a tool that will allow a quick allocation of resources based on weekday and hour

-### Results
+## What we've discovered
 As our target audience, we have chosen a young woman called Becky, who is in her 20s /  30s, works for a tech company and loves Starbucks coffee.
 Given this profile, we matched up the highest velocity stations with distance to the nearest Tech companies, Starbucks coffee shops and residentials areas with a higher women to men ratio.
 As an example, even though Flushing Main street station had higher passanger velocity than 59 St. and Columbus Circle, the latter was ranked higher due to it's proximity to large tech companies and Starbucks coffee shops.
 Our results suggested that teams should be positioned around the stations in Lower Manhatten, such as Times Sq and 42 St or East 14th St, as well as a couple of stations in Brooklyn and Queens.

-**The plot of busiest New York subway stations**
+**Headmap of the busiest New York subway stations**
 ![Image Missing](https://github.com/nalehc/gala_flyer_locations/blob/master/subway_plot.png)

 **Final Top 10 stations**
 ![Image Missing]()

-### Hope you enjoyed this post.
-If work for an organization that could use similar analysis, please do not hesitate to reach out to me to discuss potential work the team could do for you!
+### I bet Your organization could also use data science driven analysis to gain competitive advantage!
+Please do not hesitate to reach out to discuss potential work this team could do for You!